 Ergobaby Carrier, Original 3-Position Baby Carrier

-This carrier is easily adjustable for both parents and comfortable.
-While it doesn’t have all the different seating options of the other Ergo carriers, the front and back carry were the ones we preferred to use the most often.
+This baby carrier for hiking is easily adjustable for both parents and comfortable.
+While it doesn’t have all the different seating options of the other Ergo carriers, the front and back carry were the positions we preferred to use the most often.

 If forward facing is important to you, then we recommend looking into the Ergo 360 carrier (for babies 4 months or older).
 If you prefer one with all positions that you can use from the newborn stage without the insert, then the Ergo Omni 360 will be your best option.
 You can also get both of these with a Cool Air Mesh.

-We even used this carrier when hiking with toddlers.
-It was easy to pack away in our backpack when our toddler was walking then take out as needed.
+As mentioned, we also loved the Ergo carrier for hiking with our toddlers.
+It was easy to pack away when our toddler was walking, then simply take out and carry our toddler as needed.

 LÍLLÉbaby Complete All Seasons Baby Carrier